ncatlab/nlab-content/pages/4013.md

 }$$
 is also a pullback.
 A square that is simultaneously a pushout and a pullback will be called a "dolittle square".

-1. The functor $0 \times -$ preserves pushouts of kernel pairs and pushouts of pairs of arrows one of which is monic.
+1. The functor $0 \times -$ preserves pushouts of kernel pairs, and pushouts of pairs of arrows one of which is monic.

 1. If $f: B \to 0 \times C$ is epic and
 $$\array{